KCbao/Leetcode_Python/Python/OOP_python.md

 ## 6 .
 What is Polymorphism?
 - means same function name (but different signatures) being uses for different types / forms.
+- simple example: len can be used for a str and for a list
 - Polymorphism with Inheritance:  Method Overriding
 ```
 class Bird: